joinbox/guidelines/styleguide/sql-schema.md

 ## Datetime & Timestamp

-Always use the datetime type for resources bound to a location liek an event.
-Use the timestamp type for resources which are location independent.
+Always use the datetime (without timezone) type for resources bound to a location like an event.
+Use the timestamp type (with timezone) for resources which are location independent.